Communicative Sciences and Disorders

 The Master of Science degree prepares students to work as licensed and certified speech-language pathologists, an excellent career choice for work in clinical areas within education and allied health.
 On-campus and distance offerings are available.

-The master's program in speech-language pathology at University of Montana is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The master's program in speech-language pathology at University of Montana is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5781.
 Candidacy is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.